 Specifically, the amount that will be taxed (commonly known as the bargain element) is equal to the following formula:

-Number of Shares Exercised * (Exercise Price – Grant Price)
+Number of Shares Exercised * (Fair Market Value at Exercise – Exercise Price)

 This bargain element is taxed as ordinary income to the shareholder, subject to Social Security and Medicare taxes.
 This means the taxable element shows up in box 1, 3, and 5 of a year-end W-2.
 Ordinary income means the bargain element will be taxed the same as your earned income.

 4 – You Might Get a Big Tax Bill When You Exercise